-- · a type of signing keys Sig.Private;
+- · a type of signing keys Sig.
+Private;

-- · a type of verifying keys Sig.Public;
+- · a type of verifying keys Sig.
+Public;

-- · a type of messages Sig.Message;
+- · a type of messages Sig.
+Message;

-- a type of signatures Sig.Signature;
+- · a type of signatures Sig.
+Signature;

-- a randomized key pair generation algorithm Sig.Gen : () \xrightarrow{R} Sig.Private × Sig.Public;
+- \cdot a randomized key pair generation algorithm Sig.Gen $: () \xrightarrow{R}$ Sig.Private \times Sig.Public;

-- \cdot a randomized signing algorithm Sig.Sign : Sig.Private imes Sig.Message $\stackrel{
+- a randomized signing algorithm Sig.Sign : Sig.Private \times Sig.Message $\stackrel{R}{\rightarrow}$ Sig.Signature;

-m R}{ o}$ Sig.Signature;

-- · a verifying algorithm Sig.Verify : Sig.Public \times Sig.Message \times Sig.Signature \rightarrow \mathbb{B} ;
+- a verifying algorithm Sig.Verify : Sig.Public \times Sig.Message \times Sig.Signature $\to \mathbb{B}$;

-such that for any key pair (sk, vk) $\stackrel{\text{R}}{\leftarrow}$ Sig.Gen(), and any m : Sig.Message and s : Sig.Signature $\stackrel{\text{R}}{\leftarrow}$ Sig.Sign{sk}(m), Sig.Verify{vk}(m, s) = 1.
+such that for any key pair (sk, vk) $\stackrel{\mathbb{R}}{\leftarrow}$ Sig.Gen(), and any m: Sig.Message and s: Sig.Signature $\stackrel{\mathbb{R}}{\leftarrow}$ Sig.Sign ${\mathsf{sk}}(m)$, Sig.Verify ${\mathsf{vk}}(m,s)=1$.

-Zcash uses two signature schemes, one used for signatures that can be verified by script operations such as OP_CHECKSIG and OP_CHECKMULTISIG as in Bitcoin, and one called JoinSplitSig which is used to sign transactions that contain at least one JoinSplit description.
-The latter is instantiated in §5.4.6 'Signature' on p.
-31. The following defines only the security properties needed for JoinSplitSig.
+Zcash uses three signature schemes:

+- one used for signatures that can be verified by script operations such as OP_CHECKSIG and OP_CHECKMULTISIG as in Bitcoin; - one called JoinSplitSig (instantiated in §5.4.7 'JoinSplit Signature' on p.
+36), which is used to sign transactions that contain at least one JoinSplit description; - [Sapling only] one called EdJubjub (instantiated in § 5.4.7 'JoinSplit Signature' on p.
+36), which is used to sign authorizations of Spend descriptions, and in transactions that contain at least one Output description.

+The following defines only the security properties needed for JoinSplitSig and EdJubjub.

-Security requirement: JoinSplitSig must be Strongly Unforgeable under (non-adaptive) Chosen Message Attack (SU-CMA), as defined for example in [BDEHR2011, Definition 6].
+Security requirement: JoinSplitSig and EdJubjub must be Strongly Unforgeable under (non-adaptive) Chosen Message Attack (SU-CMA), as defined for example in [BDEHR2011, Definition 6].
 This allows an adversary to obtain signatures on chosen messages, and then requires it to be infeasible for the adversary to forge a previously unseen valid (message, signature) pair without access to the signing key.

 - Since a fresh key pair is generated for every transaction containing a JoinSplit description and is only used for one signature (see § 4.6 'Non-malleability' on p.
-23), a one-time signature scheme would suffice for JoinSplitSig.
+27), a one-time signature scheme would suffice for JoinSplitSig.
 This is also the reason why only security against non-adaptive chosen message attack is needed.
 In fact the instantiation of JoinSplitSig uses a scheme designed for security under adaptive attack even when multiple signatures are signed under the same key. - SU-CMA security requires it to be infeasible for the adversary, not knowing the private key, to forge a distinct signature on a previously seen message.
 That is, JoinSplit signatures are intended to be nonmalleable in the sense of [BIP-62].

-4.1.7 Commitment
+4.1.8 Commitment